Ansys Rocky quickly and accurately simulates the flow behavior of bulk materials with complex particle shapes and size distributions.

-So whether you want to prescribe exact movements, or have your geometry components move freely in response to outside forces like particle contacts and gravity, Rocky DEM has your complex motion needs covered.
+So whether you want to prescribe exact movements, or have your geometry components move freely in response to outside forces like particle contacts and gravity, Ansys Rocky has your complex motion needs covered.

-Currently, two kinds of breakage models are available in Rocky DEM: The Ab-T10 model and the Tavares model.
+Currently, two kinds of breakage models are available in Ansys Rocky: The Ab-T10 model and the Tavares model.
 Both models preserve both mass and volume.

 Mô hình vỡ hạt Ab-T10

-Rocky DEM works with both a fracture subdivision algorithm and a breakage energy probability function, which itself is based upon a well-established model in the industry (JKMRC Ab-T10).
+Ansys Rocky works with both a fracture subdivision algorithm and a breakage energy probability function, which itself is based upon a well-established model in the industry (JKMRC Ab-T10).

 This breakage model treats every particle as a single entity that can be broken into fragments instantaneously based upon the breakage force and/or energy values defined.